Punishment vs. Interruption: Properly Managing Your Dog’s Behavior

 Previous articleTo Buy or Adopt a Dog?
 What You Should Know

-Next articleCooperative Care: Giving Your Dog Choice and Control
+Next articleCooperative Care for Dogs: Giving Your Dog Choice and Control

 Dog trainer Eileen Anderson writes about behavior science, her life with dogs, and training with positive reinforcement on her blog dogs.com.
 She holds bachelor's and master’s degrees in music performance and a master’s degree in engineering science.
 Eileen came to dog training a typical way: a dog with problem behaviors.
 After a brief but all too long stint with local trainers who mixed aversives and rewards, she found the positive reinforcement training community on the Internet, then locally.
 It has become a passionate hobby and Anderson spends the bulk of her free time training, learning about training and dog behavior, and writing about what she has learned.